aerospike/aerospike-client-python/doc/client.rst

             |
             | If max_retries is exceeded, the transaction will return error ``AEROSPIKE_ERR_TIMEOUT``.
             |
+            | Default: ``0``

-            | **WARNING**: Database writes that are not idempotent (such as "add") should not be retried because the write operation may be performed multiple times
+            .. warning:: Database writes that are not idempotent (such as "add") should not be retried because the write operation may be performed multiple times \
-            | if the client timed out previous transaction attempts.
+               if the client timed out previous transaction attempts.
 It's important to use a distinct write policy for non-idempotent writes, which sets max_retries = `0`;
-            |
-            | Default: ``0``

         * **sleep_between_retries** (:class:`int`)
             | Milliseconds to sleep between retries.
 Enter ``0`` to skip sleep.
             |